Patient Centered Care

 What is Patient Centered Care?
 Patient centered care is care that is responsive to individual patient preferences, needs and values.

 With regard to diabetes, this approach ensures that each patient is fully informed with regard to every aspect of their diabetes and all the management options available so they can guide and direct all decisions for their diabetes management.
 In other words, providing patient centered care ensures your diabetes management is tailored to your life and your diabetes.
-Indeed, as providers of patient centered care we consider you, the person with diabetes, to be the expert when it comes to knowing what are the best options for your self-management.
+Indeed, as providers of patient centered care we consider you, the person with diabetes, to be the expert when it comes to knowing what the best options are for your self-management.
 Our role as provider is to ensure each person with diabetes is empowered with the knowledge necessary to make well informed decisions.

 Dr Janet introduced this cutting edge approach to New Zealand over 15 years ago when she opened GPSI Diabetes in Hawkes Bay.
 Due to growing patient demand, GPSI Diabetes now sees patients from all over New Zealand either through virtual consultations or at either of our two clinics (Hawkes Bay or Auckland).

 GPSI Diabetes is the only diabetes service in New Zealand to offer this truly patient centered approach to diabetes care.

 How does it work?
 We are not here to tell you (or your child) what to do, what to eat or when to exercise.
 Instead we will inform you about the unique pathologies contributing to your diabetes, how these affect you and about what choices you can make so that YOU can be in control of every aspect of it.

 What does this mean to you?
 You (or your child) are not just a number.
 You will be working with the GPSI Diabetes team to gain a full understanding of your diabetes, to choose your best course of action for self-management.
 Furthermore, you will gain all the knowledge and understanding you will need to continue to independently modify and manage your diabetes long after you have finished your visits with GPSI Diabetes.